LW0214/COVID-19-Deaths-Conditions/README.md

 This project delves into the conditions contributing to COVID-19 deaths aims to investigate the influence of these comorbidities on COVID-19 mortality rates.

-As some data files are too large to be uploaded to github, if you'd like to reproduce our workflow and analysis, please follow the steps in `data.qmd` to geenrate the respective csv files required for future analysis.
+As some data files are too large to be uploaded to github, if you'd like to reproduce our workflow and analysis, please follow the steps in `data.qmd` to generate or download the respective csv files to their locations required for future analysis.